Xcating/FuncExplorer/README.md

 ### **License**

-This project is not licensed
+This project adopts GPLv3 license.
+Please refer to the [LICENSE](LICENSE) document for details.